lucasviola/competitive-programming-resources/README.md

 # So you want to be a topcoder?

-## What is this about?
+#### What is this about?
-How to start competing at TopCoder and similar websites, algorithms you should know to be proficient at it, events and IRL competitions, competitors you should follow.
+How to start competing at [TopCoder](https://www.topcoder.com) and similar websites, The knowledge of [algorithms](https://www.topcoder.com/community/data-science/data-science-tutorials/the-importance-of-algorithms/) you should have to be proficient at it, events and
+IRL competitions, competitors you should follow.

 #### Table of Contents